salmonkarp/tp/docs/UserGuide.md

 * `grade 3 n/Assignment 1 g/97`
 * `grade 5 n/Assignment 2 g/80`

-### Marking a person's tutorial attendance: `attend`
+### Marking a student's tutorial attendance: `attend`

-Marks a person as attended for a specific tutorial class.
+Marks a student as attended for a specific tutorial class.

 Format: `attend INDEX c/TUTORIAL_NUMBER`

-* Marks the person at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 1).
+* Marks the student at the specified `INDEX` as attended for the given tutorial class (sets attendance value to 1).
-* The index refers to the index number shown in the displayed person list.
+* The index refers to the index number shown in the displayed student list.
 * The index **must be a positive integer** 1, 2, 3, …​
 * `TUTORIAL_NUMBER` must be a valid tutorial class identifier from **t1** to **t11**.

 Examples:
-* `attend 2 c/t5` marks the attendance for tutorial 5 class of the 2nd person in the address book.
+* `attend 2 c/t5` marks the attendance for tutorial 5 class of the 2nd student in the address book.
-* `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 class of the 1st person in the results of the `find` command.
+* `find Betsey` followed by `attend 1 c/t7` marks the attendance for tutorial 7 class of the 1st student in the results of the `find` command.

 Hints:
-* Use `find` command to filter the relevant tutorials then the `attend` command to mark the attendance of the relevant person.
+* Use `find` command to filter the relevant tutorials then the `attend` command to mark the attendance of the relevant student.

 Expected output:
 * `Attendance: x/11`, x increases by 1 after each successful attendance marking